Connecting Flavor and Baryon Asymmetry via Leptogenesis in Effective Froggatt-Nielsen Theory

-In conclusion, this work establishes the Froggatt-Nielsen framework as a coherent and economical effective theory that simultaneously addresses flavor hierarchies, neutrino masses, CP violation, dark matter, and baryogenesis.
+In conclusion, this work establishes the FN framework as a coherent and economical effective theory that simultaneously addresses flavor hierarchies, neutrino masses, CP violation, DM, and baryogenesis.
 A natural next step is to investigate an ultraviolet-complete realization, which could clarify the origin of FN symmetry and its dynamics while opening broader phenomenological opportunities across low- and high-energy searches.